 Work will take place Monday through Friday from 7:00 a.m. to 5:00 p.m.
 Please note in some circumstances, weekend and evening hours may be necessary.

-JEA continues work to upgrade the Otter Run Water Treatment Plant (WTP) located at 96119 Otter Run Drive.
+JEA has completed work to upgrade the Otter Run Water Treatment Plant (WTP) located at 96119 Otter Run Drive.
 In the past, during periods of increased water demand (i.e. summer months) the Otter Run WTP has been used primarily as a back-up to other nearby water plants to service your area.

 However, due to current upgrades and repairs at the other plants on what we refer to as the Lofton Oaks grid, the Otter Run WTP has experienced increased demand and use over the past few years.